-The AHEAD Program supports targeted economic development projects and non-AHP-eligible housing initiatives that create or preserve jobs, facilitate improvements to public or private infrastructure, or deliver social services, training or educational programs, or other services and programs that benefit low- and moderate-income communities.
+The AHEAD Program supports targeted economic development projects and non-AHP-eligible housing initiatives that create or preserve jobs, deliver social services, training or educational programs, or other services and programs that benefit low- and moderate-income communities.
 AHEAD grants are awarded through members to community groups annually.

 - Foster economic development and promote community stability and self-sufficiency